Rfam/rfam-docs/docs/source/faq.rst

 may contain false positives (often pseudogenes) or may also lose some true positives below the threshold.
 In such cases we will have made the best choice we can in order to limit the false positive and loss of true positives.
-If you have queries about the membership of any of our families, please :ref:`contact us` and we will try to clarify or resolve the problem.
+If you have queries about the membership of any of our families, please :ref:`contact-us:Contact us` and we will try to clarify or resolve the problem.

 How can I tell which are predicted and which are experimentally confirmed sequences?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~